-Carl Sobocinski might not tell you it was his Soby’s New South Cuisine and other new-wave restaurants that single-handedly spurred a 20-year revitalization of downtown Greenville.
-But he probably would suggest that the two went hand in hand – or, perhaps better, fork in hand.
+Carl Sobocinski might not tell you it was his Soby's New South Cuisine and other new-wave restaurants that single-handedly spurred a 20-year revitalization of downtown Greenville.
+But he probably would suggest that the two went hand in hand - or perhaps more apt, fork in hand.

 As a new Clemson graduate and self-described entrepreneur in the early 1990s, Sobocinski recalls a "tremendous energy and enthusiasm from business leaders and elected officials" at the time to make Greenville's Main Street corridor a cultural and social center in the Upstate.
 As new hotels, entertainment and cultural attractions sprang up, he recognized a missing piece of the puzzle.

 "There weren't any fine dining options downtown," he says.
 "I knew if a couple was going to come into town to see a show at the just-opened Peace Center, they'd enjoy having dinner before the show."
 That led the young businessman in 1997 to open Soby's New South Cuisine - the first of what has grown to seven dining establishments under his Table 301 umbrella.

 "Which comes first, the food or the tourists?"
 Sobocinski says.
 "The restaurant explosion over the past decade has certainly contributed to the rise of tourism, and helped make Greenville a foodie destination."